pravega/pravega/documentation/src/docs/controller-service.md

 The retention policy defines how much data should be retained for a given Stream.
 This can be defined as _time based_ or _size based_.
-To apply this policy, Controller periodically collects `StreamCuts` for the Stream and opportunistically performs truncation on previously collected `StreamCuts` if policy dictates it.
+To apply this policy, Controller periodically collects `StreamCut`(s) for the Stream and opportunistically performs truncation on previously collected `StreamCut`(s) if policy dictates it.
 Since this is a periodic background work that needs to be performed for all Streams that have a retention policy defined, there is an imperative need to fairly distribute this workload across all available Controller instances.
 To achieve this we rely on bucketing Streams into predefined sets and distributing these sets across Controller instances.
 This is done by using Zookeeper to store